 You're probably also considering bridges or dentures to replace your missing tooth or teeth.
-Although these restoration options can effectively replace take the place of lost teeth, they usually only have a lifespan of 5 to 15 years.
-Depending on your age when you receive your dentures or bridges, you may need to replace them at least several times.
+Although these restoration options can effectively take the place of lost teeth, they usually only have a lifespan of 5 to 15 years.
+Depending on your age when you receive your dentures or bridges, you may need to replace them several times.
 If you choose dental implants, you'll probably never need to replace your implant.

 Because dental implants are firmly rooted in your mouth, they feel like your missing tooth.
 You'll avoid having to worry that your tooth replacement will slip or irritate your gums.
 Chewing is also easier with implants.